-Trump threatens additional tariffs on $200 billion of Chinese goods
+Trump threatens China with new tariffs on another $200 billion of goods

 The planned new wave of tariffs would have to go through the same process of public consultation and comment before taking effect.

-There was no immediate response from the Chinese government to the new threat.
-It responded angrily to the US tariff announcement on Friday, accusing the United States of launching a trade war.
+"If the United States loses its senses and comes up with a new list, China will be forced to strike back hard, and launch comprehensive measures that match the US move in quantity and quality," the Chinese Commerce Ministry said in a statement Tuesday.

-Beijing has said previously it will respond to any additional US moves with new measures of its own.
-But it faces challenges in doing so: China ships far more goods to the United States ($505 billion last year, according to US figures) than come back in the opposite direction ($130 billion).
+But Beijing faces challenges in retaliating directly: China ships far more goods to the United States ($505 billion last year, according to US figures) than come back in the opposite direction ($130 billion).

 To respond to Trump's threat to impose tariffs on as much as $250 billion worth of Chinese goods, Beijing would have to find other ways to respond.